samjaygill/Python_Project/README.md

 #### EXTENSIONS:
 - A user should be able to expand details of a destination to then be able delete it.
-- A user should be able to update a destination that hasnt been visited.
+- A user should be able to update a destination that hasn't been visited.
 - The app should include css.

 #### ADVANCED EXTENSIONS: